MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 # Microsoft R products and features

 R is the world’s most powerful, and preferred, programming language for statistical computing, machine learning, and graphics.
 As an open source technology, R is supported by a thriving global community of users, developers, and contributors.
 Developers frequently provide tools incorporating their expertise in the form of R packages.
-Although R is widely used, deploying R in an enterprise setting has presented certain challenges, especially as the volume of data rises, or when faced with a need to deploy solutions to production environments in client-server and scalable topologies.
+Although R is widely used, deploying R in an enterprise setting has presented certain challenges, especially as the volume of data rises, or requirements for scale and support in production environments arise.

-Microsoft R addresses the functional gap in enterprise settings through a collection of servers and tools that extend the capabilities of R. The Microsoft R product family builds on top of open source R, providing both commercial and free offerings in the form of Microsoft R Server, Microsoft R Client, and Microsoft R Open.
+Microsoft R fills the functional void in enterprise deployments through a collection of servers and tools that extend the capabilities of R. The Microsoft R product family builds on top of open source R, providing both commercial and free offerings in the form of Microsoft R Server, Microsoft R Client, and Microsoft R Open.
 In addition to the over 8000 standard R packages available to all R users, Microsoft R Server and R Client provide additional R packages and connectivity tools to enable remote compute context, machine learning integration, and scalable solutions through clusters or parallelized workloads on platforms that support it.

 <br>
 <a name="compare-prods"></a>